T3sT3ro/SdfManipulator/README.md

   - [ ] test it
 - [ ] add common language syntaxes like "InjectedLanguage", `Expression`, `Statement`, `Literal`
 - [ ] remove abstract MapWith from syntax and move the logic solely to abstract visitors, utilize double dispatch
+- [ ] unit and vector tagging in shaders - so that a world-space vector isn't confused with model-space vector
+- [ ] use a simple tree model instead of a graph model to generate a scene.
+This way there is no need for any graph editor and whatnot, only a game object hierarchy
+- [ ] display focused SDF (even if it's in subtract mode)

 # Important to remember while documenting